Study Abroad Program Overview

 Internships abroad are a great way to enhance your resume for today’s competitive job market.
 Stand out from your peers, gain hands-on experience, and develop your global professional network.

-- Position with a member of the Irish parliament or with a nongovernmental organization.
+- Position with a member of the Irish parliament.

 Setting Up Your Internship